Welcome to my website! Croeso i fy ngwefan

 Please look at ‘categories – current news’ to see the various pages of news and information about things I’m involved in, and for more in-depth stuff, go to ‘Pages’.
 My Illustrated Weekly Salvo is in ‘current news’: comment, news and gossip on railways, politics and culture – sometimes altogether.
 The weekly ‘crank question’ is strangely popular.

-I write for several periodicals ranging from Chartist, Red Pepper, Big Issue in the North and TSSA Journal to Yorkshire Post, Local Transport Today and Today’s Railways.
-My book Socialism with a Northern Accent was published by Lawrence and Wishart (www.lwbooks.co.uk) last year.
-My latest is Railpolitik – bringing railways back to communities, published in October 2013 (also published by L and W).
+I write for several periodicals ranging from Chartist, Red Pepper, Big Issue North, Local Transport Today to Today’s Railways and The Yorkshire Post.
+My book Socialism with a Northern Accent was published by Lawrence and Wishart (www.lwbooks.co.uk) in 2012.
+Railpolitik – bringing railways back to communities, was published in October 2013 (also L and W).

-I’m active in my local community and a student of the Free University of Slawit.
-Philosphically, I would describe myself as a social democrat with an anarchist tinge.
+I’ve always been involved in my local community – was a founder-student of the Free University of Slawit and helped set up the Penistone Line Partnership back in 1993.
+Politically/philosphically, I would describe myself as a green social democrat with an anarchist tinge.
 This is despite having accepted an MBE in 2008 for ‘services to the rail industry’.
 Huh!

 Since September 1st 2011 I have become a ‘visiting professor’ at the University of Huddersfield, in the Department of Transport and Logistics.
-This involves some lecturing and developing projects such as the recent conference on HS2 The North on November 15th.
+This involves some lecturing and conference organisation.

-Since April 2013 I have been a board member of Passenger Focus, the national consumer body for rail, bus and tram passengers.
+I was appointed to the board member of Transport Focus in 2013 – this is the national consumer body for rail, bus and tram passengers.
+I stood down when I started working for Arriva.

 The Age of Austerity: Salveson and Friend